How to Grow More with Greenhouse Maintenance

 • Follow this by sweeping the floor of your greenhouse to remove fallen leaves, dirt, spilt soil and any other debris that has accumulated.

-• Clean every surface on the inside of your greenhouse with warm water, a disinfectant, such as hydrogen peroxide, and a sponge.
+• Clean every surface on the inside of your greenhouse with warm water, a safe disinfectant, such as a hydrogen peroxide, and a sponge.

 • Wash all shelving units with warm water and disinfectant before moving them back inside.

-• Disinfect all empty plant pots and containers.
+• Disinfect all empty plant pots, containers and tools you use.

 The bane of every gardener is plant-destroying pests.
 They can strike at almost any part of your garden and will do an extreme amount of damage if left unchecked.
 Be extra prepared by checking out our garden pest control articles here: